Billy Butcher: The Boys and Herogasm

-As a boy growing up in London's East End, Butcher watched his father physically abuse his mother on a daily basis, developing an overwhelming hatred for the older Butcher and almost leading him to murder.
-His younger brother Lenny talked him down, but only because of the impact it would have on their mother.
-Butcher went on to serve in the Royal Marines and was wounded in the Falklands War.
-Following his deployment, Butcher became self-destructive, drinking excessively and assaulting friends and strangers for little reason (even being court-martialed at one point).
+The character appears for the first time in the first issue in The Name of the Game (released in August 2006) and is the first character introduced in the comics.
+As a boy growing up in London's East End, Butcher watched his father physically abuse his mother on a daily basis, developing an overwhelming hatred for the older Butcher and almost leading him to murder his father.
+The one time Bill was set to carry through with killing his father he was talked down by his younger brother Lenny, because of the impact it would have on their mother.
+Butcher then went on to serve in the Royal Marines and participated in the Falklands War, where he both learned of the vicarious pleasure to kill and was wounded in action.
+Returning to England, Butcher became self-destructive, drinking excessively and assaulting friends and strangers for little reason (even being court-martialed at one point).
 This changed the day he met his future wife, Becky Saunders.
-Following that, there was no record of any assaults; Mallory believes Becky's presence had a calming effect on Butcher.
-Conversely, the cause of Butcher's campaign against superheroes stems from the rage he felt after the rape and death of his wife at the hands of a "supe".
-Following a strange period of emotional distance between the two of them, Butcher awoke to find his wife disemboweled on their bed, with her prematurely born, superpowered child floating above her; after it attacked Butcher with its heat vision, Butcher beat it to death with a lampstand.
-The loss of his wife shattered Butcher's tranquility and re-awakened his old demons.
+Thanks to Becky's guidance, there was no record of any further assaults or misdoings.
+(Colonel Mallory believed Becky's presence had a calming effect on Butcher.)

+Butcher's homicidal tendencies did not remain shackled forever, however.
+Following a strange period of emotional distance between him and his wife, Butcher woke to find his wife disemboweled on their bed with her prematurely born, superpowered child floating above her.
+After the newborn attacked Butcher with its heat vision, Butcher beat it to death with a lampstand.
 After being taken into custody, he read Becky's diary (provided by Mallory) and discovered that his wife had apparently been raped by the world's premier superhero Homelander.
 After blinding a U.K. government official who threatened Butcher with incarceration if he did not go along with a cover story for Becky's death, Butcher was recruited to join Mallory in the enterprise that would later evolve into the Boys.
+The loss of his wife shattered Butcher's tranquility and re-awakened his old demons.
+Devastated by the loss of Becky, Butcher embraced the rage he felt at the rape and death of his wife at the hands of a "supe" and started a campaign against superheroes, with the eventual goal of wiping every last one of them from the surface of the Earth.